Introduction Quiz

 Rapid Elasticity

-The ability to scale computing resources up or down quickly and automatically based on demand.
-Resources can be elastically provisioned and released, allowing systems to scale rapidly outward and inward as needed.
+The ability to quickly scale resources up or down based on demand.

 Did you get it right?